reedbc1/AIReaderAdvisory/README.md

 - Creates embeddings for each item to later find semantic similarity to user queries

 <b>AI Responses</b>
 - Prompts a user to describe what items they are looking for
-- Embeds query and searches catalog using FAISS
+- Embeds query and searches catalog using FAISS (Facebook AI Similarity Search)
 - Chooses final results with ChatGPT 4o

 ## Running the Program